-Please complete and return toexplain what action will be taken who will acknowledge receipt and
+Please complete and return to to who will acknowledge receipt and explain what action will be taken

 Your Name

 Pupil's Name

 Your relationship to the Pupil

 Address

 Postcode

 Daytime Tel Number

 Evening Tel Number

 Please give details of your complaint here

 What actions, if any have you taken to try and resolve your complaint

 What actions do you feel might resolve the problem?

 Are you attaching any paperwork?

 Signature

 Date